zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   Plugin %s not loaded

   **Reason:**
+  Plugin *_plugin identifier_* not loaded.
   A plugin object was not returned in the *makePlugin()* call of the app-server, and therefore the app-server did not load this plugin.
 The plugin will not be available in the server.

   **Action:**